 I’m not saying you’ll get stock-up prices on Tide at Lowe’s when you use your coupons there, but in a pinch, you’ll get a discount.
 Same goes for Clorox, Bounty or any other brands Lowe’s carries that also issue manufacturer coupons.

-Sad news though — Lowe’s doesn’t accept competitor coupons, and neither does Home Depot.
+Sad news though — Lowe’s doesn’t accept competitor coupons, (just like Home Depot.)

 Find manufacturer coupons for top brands Lowe’s sells: